How To Sell Online Courses – Increase Course sales in 2022

 Many of us love to create courses and share our knowledge with our students.
 For some reason what we don't like is promoting our courses, this directly results in fewer sales than expected.
 What good is it creating a great learning experience if no one see's it?
+In this article we look at how to sell online courses so that you have a profitable course business.

 Because of the recent COVID-19 crisis the need for online education is growing which means that your potential audience is bigger but so is your list of competitors, so it is important to get everything right from the start and that includes your marketing channel.